How to create a strong LinkedIn profile for engineers and manufacturing specialists

 • NPI, SPC, root cause analysis

-You don’t need massive lists, just enough to be discoverable.
+You don’t need long lists — just enough to be discoverable.

 Use your Featured section (if you have one)